damienbullis/autotheme/README.md

     ```

 <br>

+-   [ ] Add command to CLI for generating the dark mode script.

 Now your site is ready to support both `light` & `dark` color schemes based on user preferences! :tada: